Bidirectional Austrian-Czech Interconnection

 The project of the Bidirectional Austrian-Czech Interconnection (BACI) is a planned pipeline connection of the Austrian and Czech gas transmission networks between the compressor stations Břeclav in the Czech Republic and Baumgarten in Austria, which would directly link the gas markets of both EU Member States for the first time.

 The projected length of the new pipeline (DN 800, PN 84) in the territory of the Czech Republic is 12 km.
-A final investment decision has not been taken yet.
+A final investment decision has not been taken.
 The partner to the project is the Austrian gas transmission system operator, Gas Connect Austria GmbH.

-EU Regulation No.347/2013, the main purpose of which is to facilitate and accelerate the implementation of projects of strategic importance in the energy sector, introduced, among other things, a new status for projects – Project of Common Interest (PCI).
+EU Regulation No. 347/2013, the main purpose of which is to facilitate and accelerate the implementation of projects of strategic importance in the energy sector, introduced, among other things, a new status for projects – Project of Common Interest (PCI).
 The PCI status can be awarded to projects that provide a significant contribution to creating the internal energy market, ensuring the security of supply, and building strategic priority corridors with a cross-border impact.
 The list of PCI projects is to be updated every two years.
-The first list was approved in 2013 and updated in 2015.
-The Bidirectional Austrian-Czech Interconnection (BACI) project is included on the list of PCI projects (PCI No. 6.4).
-Additional information on Projects of Common Interest (PCI) is available on the European Commission's official website here, and on the PCI interactive map here.
+The Bidirectional Austrian-Czech Interconnection (BACI) project (as PCI No. 6.4) was included on the list of PCI projects in 2013, in 2015 and in 2017.
+In 2020, the project was not awarded the PCI status.
+Additional information on Projects of Common Interest (PCI) is available on the European Commission's website here, and on the PCI interactive map here.

-Public consultation for the project held within the framework of projects proposed for inclusion on the list of Projects of Common Interest (PCI) took place between December 22, 2014 and March 31, 2015 (candidate projects proposed by NET4GAS for inclusion in the EU's second PCI list can be found here).
-For additional information on the public consultation process, follow this link.
+Public consultation for the project held within the framework of projects proposed for inclusion on the list of Projects of Common Interest (PCI) took place between December 22, 2014 and March 31, 2015, and between March 27 and June 19, 2017.
+The past public consultation was conducted between February 26 and May 29, 2019.
+For additional information on the public consultation process, please, follow these links: 2015, 2017 and 2019.

 In 2012, the European Commission allocated funds under the European Union program for Trans-European Energy Networks (TEN-E) to co-finance a project entitled "Study of the First Direct Bidirectional Czech-Austrian Interconnection".
 The co-financing concerned two main activities: